qid12/Targeting2019-nCoV/docs/drug_candidates.md

-## Drugs and candidates tested for 2019-nCoV
+## Drugs candidates tested for 2019-nCoV

 The table below lists the identified drug candidates in no particular order.
 Drug candidates with preclinical and clinical studies done for 2019-nCoV were collected from different sources.
 Those suggested by expert systems or predictive models and traditional Chinese herbs were excluded.